JuanSeBestia/calculator-angular-tdd/wiki/Requeriments_UserStories.md

 ### 2. No funcional requirements

-  4. I as manager want to now if main requiremnts continuing working
+  4. I as manager want to know if main requirements continue working